 Skills Required to be a Forensic Accountant

-Forensic accounting uses accounting skills to investigate fraud or embezzlement and analyze financial information for use in legal proceedings.
+Forensic accounting uses accounting skills to investigate fraud or embezzlement and analyse financial information for use in legal proceedings.
 The job of a forensic accountant is to analyze and investigate the flow of funds and resources and evaluate the path that the company takes.

 Forensic accounting is one of the three most widely used accounting methods.
 A forensic accountant is an accountant who specializes in the examination of accounting records in a litigation or law enforcement context.
 Forensic accountants are usually qualified to give expert testimony on accounting matters such as valuations, financial statement preparation and analysis, fraud detection, and fraud prevention.